What is a style sheet, and why do you need one?

 - Your editor can refer to a style sheet to make sure any books in a series remain consistent.

-- Keeping your style sheet to hand can help you when writing sequels, as you can make sure they adhere to the same conventions, and that you aren’t accidentally introducing errors.
+- Keeping your style sheet to hand can help you when writing sequels, as you can make sure they adhere to the same conventions, and that you aren’t accidentally introducing errors into your series.

 - Style sheets can be passed along to proofreaders to make sure they don’t “overwrite” any decisions already made by you and your copyeditor.